-Rancho Mission Canyon: Southern willow scrub, August 2020
+Rancho Mission Canyon: Coastal sage scrub and southern willow scrub, June 2021

 The site completed the 5-year long-term maintenance and monitoring period in March 2013 with regulatory sign-off and approval in summer of 2013.
 The site continues to support target native cover of 100%, exceeding the Year 5 goal of 90%.
 The site is continuing to mature with dense thickets of vegetation found throughout the riparian corridor.
 Trees within the site continue to mature with some individuals exceeding 30 feet in height, and the understory is well developed with a diverse variety of herbs and shrubs.
-During the mitigation assessment some non-native species were observed in the upland areas adjacent to the mitigation area including: tree tobacco (Nicotiana glauca) and black mustard.
+During 2021 assessment some non-native species were observed in the upland areas adjacent to the mitigation area including: Mexican fan palm (Washingtonia robusta), tree tobacco (Nicotiana glauca) and black mustard which were subsequently treated and removed during maintenance visits.
 The site will continue to be monitored to ensure non-natives do not become established in the mitigation areas.

 Mitigation Credit Status

 Habitat TypeAcresAssignedBalance

-Southern Willow Scrub (Enhancement) 8.74 2.24 6.50
+Southern Willow Scrub (Enhancement) 8.74 2.26 6.48